chriskormaris/NeuralNetworksInNumPy/README.md

 ## Neural Network for Digit Classification of MNIST Dataset

-Unzip the MNIST data from the file "mnisttxt.zip", in the same directory where the Python files are.
+Unzip the MNIST data from the compressed file "mnisttxt.zip" in the same directory where the Python files are.
 Then, run the Neural Network that uses batch gradient ascent, from the file "NN_mnist.py" as follows:
 ```python
 python NN_mnist.py